Venue: The Grand Event Center

 Las Vegas, NV

-As a performer and a songwriter, Merle Haggard was probably the most important country artist to emerge in the 1960s.
+As a performer and a songwriter, Merle Haggard is one of the most influential country artists to emerge in the 1960s.

 When he was 12 years old, Haggard was given his first guitar by his older brother and he taught himself how to play by listening to records that were laying around the house.